-Joint working 1A.
-Is the main benefit of the project focused on the patient?
-YES This is a joint-working project - go to question 2 (page 17) NO Consider another form of support Collaborative working 1B.
+Collaborative working 1A.
 Does the project aim to enhance patient care or be for the benefit of patients, or alternatively benefit the NHS and, as a minimum, maintain patient care?
-YES This is a collaborative-working project - go to question 2 (page 17) NO Please go to question 1A
+YES This is a collaborative-working project - go to question 2 (page 15) NO Please go to question 1B Joint working 1B.
+Is the main benefit of the project focused on YES NO the patient?
+This is a joint-working project - go to question 2 (page 15) Consider another form of support

-Checklist continues on page 17.
+Checklist continues on page 15.

 Red qu uestions 2 Do all parties acknowledge that the arrangement may benefit the NHS and company partner(s) involved?
 YES NO 3 Are any subsequent benefits at an organisational level and not specific to any individual?
 YES NO 4 Is there a significant contribution of pooled resources from all parties, which include people, finance and equipment wholly or partly dedicated to the project?
 YES NO 5 Is there a shared commitment to joint development, implementation and successful delivery?
 YES NO 6 Will anonymised, aggregated, outcome data be measured and documented?
 YES NO 7 Are all partners committed to publishing an executive summary of the Collaborative Working Agreement?
 YES NO 8 Are all proposed treatments involved in line with national guidance, where it exists?
 YES NO 9 Will all activities be conducted in an open and transparent manner, with appropriate governance arrangements in place to manage any conflicts of interest?
 YES NO 10 Has an exit strategy and any contingency arrangements been agreed?
 YES NO Amber questions 11 Will the project be managed by a team including representatives of industry, NHS with industry, NHS and appropriate third-party representation?
 YES NO 12 Do all parties and their respective organisations have appropriate skills capabilities and capacity to manage the project?
 YES NO 13 Have all partner organisations got clear procedures in place for reviewing and approving collaborative-working projects?
 YES NO 14 Are all parties committed to working together across the entire lifecycle of the partnership?
-YES NO 15 Are all partners clear on who within their organisation is responsible for ensuring that relevant joint working/collaborative working documents should be certified or approved?
+YES NO 15 Are all partners clear on who within their organisation is the signatory to ensure Joint Working Agreements and collaborative-working documents can be certified?
 YES NO